Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Cross Entropy.md

 The value of cross entropy indicates how well the predicted distribution $Q$ approximates the true distribution $P$.
 A lower cross entropy value suggests that $Q$ is a better approximation of $P$, while a higher value indicates greater divergence between the two distributions.

 > [!Warning] Important t
-> **Cross Entropy is NOT Symmetric**: Note that cross entropy is not symmetric, meaning that $H(P, Q)$ is not necessarily equal to $H(Q, P)$.
+> **Cross Entropy is NOT Symmetric**: means that $H(P, Q)$ is not necessarily equal to $H(Q, P)$.
 This asymmetry reflects the fact that the roles of the true and estimated distributions are different in the calculation.

 ---